eubinecto/document-indexing/report.md

 ## How should you write the report? (answers to the questions raised in the lab)
 - focus on the depth.
 - word count matters. get rid of the questions once you are done with the answers.
+- for in-depth analysis, you must provide examples.
+(For both to prove something is useful as well as something is not).